dotkay/dotkay.github.io/_posts/2019-02-13-is-this-program-correct.md

 ---
 layout: post
-title: Is This Program Correct?
+title: How About This Program?
+Is This Correct?
 katex: True
 categories: [C, bugs, program verification]
 keywords: [C, bugs, program verification, formal methods]